Becoming a Licensed Foster Parent

 During the licensing application process, you will attend a 10-week Parent Resources for Information, Development, and Education (PRIDE) training program taught by experienced foster parents and staff.
 PRIDE will help develop your parenting skills, build confidence, and assist you in assessing your own strengths as a foster parent.
 You will learn about your rights and responsibilities as a caregiver, how to work with social workers and birth parents as well as how to help children adjust to their temporary placement in your home.
 This training program is of no cost to you and can be started before your licensing application has been submitted.

-To view the schedule of PRIDE classes (January - March) please click here.
+To view the schedule of PRIDE classes (April-June) please click here.

 Step 4: Licensure as a Fresno County Foster Parent